 If you’re fighting over them not doing their share of the household chores, don’t start piling on a laundry list of nonrelated grievances, like that time they stayed out too late last month, or when they trash-talked your brother.
 Also, the phrasing of your argument can easily change the tone and help bring you to a resolution.
 Consider “I hate it when you leave all your filthy dishes in the sink” versus “I love it when I come home to a clean kitchen.”
 See?

 Focus on the Marriage You Want

 Issues are going to arise, and there will be good times and not-so-good times in your future.
 But keeping your eyes on the prize will help you ride the wave like a pro.
 Come at disagreements from a place of love, not “I hate your guts” (even though you might at that moment).
 “Talk about why you’re vulnerable and how to improve upon your vulnerability, why you’re actually marrying this person in the first place, what you love about them, and focus on the good,” says Ziegler.
 Keep working on making yourself the best person you can be, not only for your partner but also for yourself.
-Take time not just today, but regularly over the course of your marriage to ask yourself, “am I trusting you, am I showing gratitude, am I emitting emotion, am I giving you recognition?” and you’ll help give your marriage longevity.
+Take time not just today, but regularly over the course of your marriage to ask yourself, “am I trusting you, am I showing gratitude, am I emitting emotion, am I giving you recognition?” and you may help give your marriage longevity.